-Join Renaldo Lawrence for an in-depth discussion in this video Today's teaching landscape, part of How to Teach Technical Skills Through Video.
+Join Renaldo Lawrence for an in-depth discussion in this video Today's teaching landscape, part of Teaching Technical Skills Through Video.

 - In today's educational landscape, it is critical that schools and educators start creating their own content based around their curriculum.
 The idea is call personalized learning and it refers to a diverse variety of educational programs, learning experiences, instructional approaches, and academic support strategies that are intended to address the distinct learning needs, interests, aspirations or cultural backgrounds of individual students.